kosehy/ft_ssl_md5/README.md

 [42][42] is a free, non profit, project-based, peer-to-peer learning coding school.
 It originated in France and now has over 20 campuses all over the world.
 More information can be found [here][42]

 ## Objective
+Learn the crpytographic hasing algorithms
+Solidify understanding of bitwise operations, integer overflow, and one-way functions Emphasize writing clean code that can be efficiently extended
 ## Instructions
 Make sure you have the needed [dependencies](#dependencies) before proceeding.
 For instructions and/or greater detail refer to the project [pdf][pdf]